aayush992/mini_compiler/docs/compiler.md

-# CustomLang Compiler Architecture
+# Compiler Architecture

 ## 1. Overview

-The CustomLang compiler is a multi-pass compiler that translates CustomLang source code into x86 assembly.
+The compiler is a multi-pass compiler that translates source code into x86 assembly.
 It follows a traditional compiler pipeline:

 1. Lexical Analysis (Flex)
 2. Parsing (Bison)